crazyuploader/rreading-glasses/README.md

 An image is available at [`blampe/rreading-glasses`](https://hub.docker.com/r/blampe/rreading-glasses).
-It requires a Postgres backend, and its flags currently look like this:
+It requires a Postgres backend (any version), and its flags currently look like this:

 ```
 Usage: rreading-glasses serve --upstream=STRING --hardcover-auth=STRING [flags]